 researcher at the National Archives' Military Personnel Records

 Center in St. Louis, Missouri.
-He has contributed hundreds of
+In the first ten years of this site he contributed hundreds of

-R. Hinman - Director of Education & Outreach, USS Bowfin Submarine
+R. Hinman - Director of Education - History, Pacific Fleet Submarine Museum (formerly known as USS Bowfin Submarine

 Eternal Patrol.
 Serves as World War II Submarine Services

-Coordinator, assisting COMSUBPAC with information and photos, and as
+Coordinator, assisting COMSUBPAC and the Naval History & Heritage Command with information and photos, and as

 If you have a particular interest in submarines and/or

 genealogy, and would like to participate in this project by assisting us by searching for the relatives of the men we seek